Behavior near the extinction time for systems of differential equations with sublinear dissipation terms: Abstract

 \section{Abstract}

-This paper is focused on the the behavior near the extinction time of solutions of systems of ordinary differential equations with a sublinear dissipation term.
-Suppose the dissipation tern is a product of a linear operator $A$ and a positively homogeneous scalar function $H$ of a negative degree $-\alpha$.
+This paper is focused on the behavior near the extinction time of solutions of systems of ordinary differential equations with a sublinear dissipation term.
+Suppose the dissipation term is a product of a linear mapping $A$ and a positively homogeneous scalar function $H$ of a negative degree $-\alpha$.
 Then any solution with an extinction time $T_*$ behaves like $(T_*-t)^{1/\alpha}\xi_*$ as time $t\to T_*^-$, where $\xi_*$ is an eigenvector of $A$.
-The proof first establishes the asymptotic behaviors of the ``Dirichlet" quotient and the normalized solution.
-They are then combined with a perturbation technique that requires the function $H$ to satisfy some pointwise H\"older-like condition.
 The result allows the higher order terms to be general and the nonlinear function $H$ to take very complicated forms.
+As a demonstration, our theoretical study is applied to an inhomogeneous population model.